chehrynets-anzhelika/events-registration-app/README.md

 ### `npm i`

+4. Follow the instructions in **Setting Environment Variables**.
-4. After installing all dependencies, in the project directory, you can run:
+5. After installing all dependencies, in the project directory, you can run:

   ### `npm start`

-5. Runs the app in the development mode.\
+6. Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Setting Environment Variables

+This project uses environment variables that are stored in the `.env` file.
+This file is not included in the repository for security reasons.

+To set environment variables:

+1. Create a `.env` file in the root directory of the project.
+2. Open the `.env` file in a text editor.
+3. Add environment variables in the format `KEY=VALUE`, where `KEY` is the name of the variable and `VALUE` is the value of the variable.
+Each key-value pair must be on a new line.
+4. Example contents of a `.env` file:

+- REACT_APP_API_KEY = "value"
+- REACT_APP_AUTH_DOMAIN = "value"
+- REACT_APP_PROJECT_ID = "value"
+- REACT_APP_STORAGE_BUCKET = "value"
+- REACT_APP_MESSAGING_SENDER_ID = "value"
+- REACT_APP_APP_ID = "value"
+- REACT_APP_DATABASE_URL = "value"

+Please ensure that you have set all required environment variables correctly before running the project.

+Please note that you will need to replace KEY and VALUE with the actual keys and values ​​that your project requires.

 ## Technologies